aahben/cse15l-lab-report1/index.md

 Enter `ssh cs15lfa22zz@ieng6.ucsd.edu` replacing the letters `zz` to your course-specific account's letters.

+(In this lab, I will be using my ucsd email `bec002@ucsd.edu` instead due to password reset failure)

 It would respond with
 `The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.